neftyIT/mcbot/README.md

 ### To Do List!

+1. Work on bot.py code
-1. ADD LICENSE
+2. ADD LICENSE
-2. Add Prometheus Installation Script (Semi ✅)
+3. Add Prometheus Installation Script (Semi ✅)
-3. Add information on how to properly set up Grafana, Prometheus, the Minecraft Node Exporter, and, if needed, Prometheus Node Exporter for node metrics.
+4. Add information on how to properly set up Grafana, Prometheus, the Minecraft Node Exporter, and, if needed, Prometheus Node Exporter for node metrics.
-4. Fix any small issues that may arise as this gets cloned or forked.
+5. Fix any small issues that may arise as this gets cloned or forked.

 #### Current Tasks
 ADD LICENSE TO THIS REPO!!!!!!!!